xeoncross/goworkqueue/readme.md

 Super simple single-node job queue with managed workers.
 Perfect for small jobs like digesting streams or simple crawl jobs.

+No race conditions and has a graceful shutdown.

 ## Install

     go get github.com/xeoncross/goworkqueue